vas3k/GodMode2/README.md

 class MyWidget(BaseWidget):
     filterable = True   # allows you to filter by this field

+    # defines how to render this field in ListView
     def render_list(self, item):
+        value = getattr(item, self.name, "MISSING")
+        return jinja2.escape(value)

-        # defines how to render this field in ListView
+    # how to render this field in EditView
     def render_edit(self, item=None):
+        value = self.render_list(item)
+        return render_template("widgets/my_widget.html", widget=self, value=value)

-        # how to render this field in EditView
+    # how to render this field in DetailsView
-        pass

     def render_details(self, item):
-        # how to render this field in DetailsView
-        pass

-    def parse_value(self, value):
+        return self.render_list(item)

     # how to parse string representation of this value
     # submitted from HTML form on editing or creation
-        pass
+    def parse_value(self, value):
+        return some_magic_conversions(value)
 ```

 ### Groups